nav16/aide/README.md

 2. Choose **Explain** for a plain-English summary or **Define** for a dictionary-style entry
 3. Dismiss with `×` or click elsewhere

+Follow-ups are supported on any result — ask a clarifying question and the answer streams in place.

 ---

 ## Permissions